-- 1. Each judge must sign his/her score card and the show management shall post same in a conspicuous place immediately following each go-round and final.
-There must not be any consultation between judges until after score cards are turned in and after cards are turned in, there will be no changes. - 2.
+- Each judge must sign his/her score card and the show management shall post same in a conspicuous place immediately following each go-round and final.
+There must not be any consultation between judges until after score cards are turned in and, after cards are turned in, there will be no changes. - 2. a.
 When two (2) or more individuals are judging a cutting horse contest and one (1) or two (2) judges cannot complete judging of the go-round, the score or scores of the remaining judge or judges who complete the go-round will be the sole basis of computing the go-round.
-Each judge must score each horse individually, and if any one of his/ her scores is counted in a go-round, all of his scores must be counted except as provided herein: where five (5) or more individuals are judging a cutting horse contest, the highest and the lowest scores for each horse may be discarded and the accumulated scores of the remaining judges used to compute the go-round.
-This rule shall also apply to finals.
+Each judge must score each horse individually, and if any one of his/her scores is counted in a go-round, all of his/her scores must be counted except as provided herein: where five (5) or more individuals are judging a cutting horse contest, the highest and the lowest scores for each horse may be discarded and the accumulated

-- a) When two (2) or more individuals are judging a cutting horse contest of more than one (1) go-round or with finals and one (1) or more judges becomes unable to continue between the go-rounds or finals the said judge or judges shall be replaced first by the alternate judge named for the contest and second by a judge acceptable to the majority of the contestants and to the show management.
-If the alternate judge is unavailable, the second option shall be used. - 3.
-A judge may not judge any member of his immediate family if they are living in the same household.
-This includes parents, children, spouse/defacto, spouses/defactos parents, and daughter in law, son in law, grandparent, grandchild, step children.
-However under exceptional circumstances, this rule may be over-ridden by approval of the NCHA Executive Committee.

-A judge may not judge a horse that he has owned, exhibited, trained, managed or sold for direct or indirect remuneration within the thirty (30) day period immediately preceding any NCHA approved or sponsored event at which the said judge officiating either in full or in part.

-A judge may not judge any individual rider, or horse owned by him/her, who has had training from or given training to the said judge within the thirty (30) day period (or a seven (7) day period for cut tings with less than \$1000 added, or jackpots of \$50 or less) immediately preceding the NCHA approved or sponsored event at which the said judge us officiating in full or in part.
-If such a horse, owner or rider is entered in a contest, the entry fee shall be refunded and the entry not shown.
-A judge may be suspended from the list of approved judges for infraction of this rule.

-4. Active members of the association over the age of eighteen (18) may be added to the NCHA approved Judges List upon satisfactory completion of all stated requirements.
-Any judge may be required, and all new judges sixty (60) years of age and over will be required to pass a physical examination given by a physician approved by the Association including tests for vision and hearing.

-Application for NCHA approval as a judge shall be made on a form provided by the association and available at no charge.
+- scores of the remaining judges used to compute the go-round.
+This rule shall also apply to finals. - b.
+When two (2) or more individuals are judging a cutting horse contest of more than one (1) go-round or with finals and one (1) or more judges become unable to continue between the go-rounds or finals the said judge or judges shall be replaced first by the alternate judge named for the contest and second by a judge acceptable to the majority of the contestants and to the show management.
+If the alternate judge is unavailable, the second option shall be used. - a.
+A judge may not judge any member of his/her immediate family if they are living in the same household.
+This includes parents, children, spouse/ de facto, spouse's/de facto's parents, daughter in law, son in law, grandparent, grandchild, stepchildren.
+However, under exceptional circumstances, this rule may be over-ridden by approval of the NCHA Executive Committee. - b.
+A judge may not judge a horse that he has owned, exhibited, trained, managed, or sold for direct or indirect remuneration within the thirty (30) day period immediately preceding any NCHA approved or sponsored event at which the said judge is officiating either in full or in part. - A judge may not judge any individual rider or horse owned by him/her, who has had training from or given training to the said judge within the thirty (30) day period (or a seven (7) day period for cut tings with less than \$1000 added, or jackpots of \$50 or less) immediately preceding the NCHA approved or sponsored event at which the said judge us officiating in full or in part.
+If such a horse, owner or rider is entered in a contest, the entry fee shall be refunded, and the entry not shown.
+A judge may be suspended from the list of approved judges for infraction of this rule. - 4.
+Active members of the association over the age of eighteen (18) may be added to the NCHA approved Judges List upon satisfactory completion of all stated requirements.
+Any judge may be required, and all new judges sixty (60) years of age and over will be required, to pass a physical examination given by a physician approved by the Association including tests for vision and hearing.
+Application for NCHA approval as a judge shall be made on a form provided by the association